kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Darth Malak accosts you again: 1,1,1,1,2,1,4,1
 - Darth Malak fight:
   - As a Scoundrel, use Flurry once next to or slightly behind him to get Sneak Attacks off
+  - Immediately after Malak goes non-hostile but before the CS, use the Sonic Emitter
+    - This breaks the next cutscene in such a way that MC is teleported to a waypoint that is slightly closer to the second phase, saving 3-4s
 - Run/[Save Teleport](<../Techniques/Save Teleporting>) through blast doors after Malak flees
   - *Force: Cast Knight Speed and Force Valor, Hyper Stim Suite on MC*
   - If you had to buy fewer stims on Korriban, don't use any stims here